ishaqBBC/blog/blog/content/blog/2023-11-01-aws-77-VPC-intro.md

 - **VPC Peering and VPC Endpoints** – Methods for connecting VPCs securely within or across AWS accounts, enabling private communication without traversing the internet.
 - **Site-to-Site VPN and Direct Connect** – Options for securely linking your on-premises network with your VPC.

 These topics cover the essentials you’ll need to confidently address VPC-related questions in the exam.
-If you've already completed a VPC section in another AWS course, such as for [SysOps](https://aws.amazon.com/certification/certified-sysops-admin-associate/) or [Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/), feel free to skip ahead—or stay tuned for a helpful review!
+If you've already completed a VPC section in another AWS course, such as for [SysOps](https://aws.amazon.com/certification/certified-sysops-admin-associate/) or [Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/), feel free to skip ahead  or stay tuned for a helpful review!

 ## How This Post will help you